Types of communication styles

 How people sort themselves

-We all sort ourselves in two distinct ways: We either self-sort or sort by thinking about others.
+We all sort ourselves in two distinct ways: we either self-sort or sort by thinking about others.
 Self-sorters look at an interaction or decision and think, “What’s in it for me?”
 Someone who sorts by thinking of others responds to questions by wondering how it will affect those around them.

 Matching or mismatching

 When presented with new information, people can think of a variety of ways to interpret it.
 No matter how many references come into their mind, they will always do one of two things: match or mismatch.
-Matchers look for sameness in the world, trying to understand how things relate to each other.
+Matchers look for sameness in the world; they want to understand how things relate to each other.

-You had a relationship in the past, be it romantic or platonic, in which you had to repeatedly let that person know you were there for them.
+Have you had a relationship, be it romantic or platonic, in which you had to repeatedly let that person know you were there for them?
 Even if you told them every day that you wanted to support them, they consistently needed the reassurance.
 There are other people in your life who developed a deep bond with you on the day you met.
 The connection was established immediately and they knew from the start that they felt comfortable trusting you.

 Possibility vs. necessity

 The key to getting what you want out of life is not only working toward your goals, but in communicating with those around you.
-Your message will resonate more intensely if you’re able to decipher which type of metaprograms a person relies on.
+Your message will resonate more intensely if you’re able to decipher which communication styles people rely on.
 You also can’t underestimate the power of body language.
 When you’re speaking to someone, think about your presence.
 Are you maintaining eye contact?
 Are you establishing a connection by leaning in and creating a welcoming space?
 Make it a habit to deliver firm handshakes and to stop fidgeting.

-Ready to become a move effective communicator?
+Ready to become a more effective communicator?